 The programs listed below cover a full range of career development and job search training programs.
-They range in length from 1 hour modules of instruction to 7 week courses.
+They range in length from 1 hour lectures, to self paced instruction (Career Clarity), to the 10 week Transition Masters programs.
 All of these programs have been presented and received outstanding reviews from the participants and sponsors.

 For more information contact Joe Jones at 813-960-1876 or email at firstname.lastname@example.org.